-- E. The Scope must include the service(s) to be offered, any affects for Priority Populations, financial eligibility requirements, requirements to bill Medicaid for Medicaid-eligible consumers, and establishment of lawful presence. - F. A Bidding Information section should be included that outlines: - a.
+- B. Executive Summary outlining background information about the region such as who the region is, how the region came to be, and what the purpose of the region is. - C. If a public bidding contracting option is elected: A Bidding Information section should be included that outlines: - a.
 Funding amount available - b.
 Funding source - c.
 Reimbursement method if expense-based service include explanation as to why it could not be established on a rate or a plan to move to a rate. - d.
 Non-transfer of Funding Statement - e.
 Use of Subcontractor(s) as applicable - f.
 The timeline for the RFP activities including a bidder's conference. - g.
 Communication and Contact Policy - h.
 RFP Submission Instructions - i.
 Proposal Format for bidders - j.
 Instructions for bidders to complete the Budget using a BH20 (see Appendix L). - k.
 The process to review and evaluate RFP submissions. - I. How a proposal will be selected and awarded. - m.
 Any appeals process that includes, but not limited to, Conflict-of-Interest claim on any Request for Proposal issued related to this Subaward.
-Information should reflect procedure identified in the RBHA policy related to conflict of interest as required by 206 NAC 004.02. - G. Intent to use Capacity Development (CD) Funds.
-DBH will approve the use of CD funding one time to be expended within six months of service development.
-If the provider has been unable to reach full capacity, up to an additional six months may be approved by DBH.
-The provider must provide a completed BH20 outlining how the funding will be utilized.
-On the BH20 all costs must be itemized and not lumped together or titled "miscellaneous".
-CD funding may be used to: - a.
-Develop administrative structures and personnel for service. - b.
-Develop program plan, program operating policies and procedures, operation plan, authorized referral system for service. - c.
-Develop reporting, financing, and quality assurance systems. - d.
-Develop a plan to begin serving consumers. - e.
-State certification development plan/timeline and an infectious disease policy and disaster plan.
+Information should reflect procedure identified in the RBHA policy related to conflict of interest as required by 206 NAC 004.02.